tomfran/typo/README.md

 ```

 You can of course remove the final tag
-to alway show the same image on light and
+to always show the same image in light and
 dark mode.

 ### 2.4 Fonts